 This canvas print tote is pretty great, don’t you think?

 After the kids are done with storing toys in it, use it to store magazines, blankets or craft projects.

 It’s collapsible so it can be stowed away when not in use, but it’s too great not to be out.
 It’s also available in other colors too if navy’s not your thing.
 But have you heard that navy is the new black?

-They have straight sides which means that they hold a lot without taking up too much room!
+These baskets in particular are fantastic because they have straight sides which means that they hold a lot without taking up too much room!

 I especially like that you can easily tie on a label to make it super clear what’s inside!

 Not all storage options to organize toys need to specifically be labeled for use as a toy organizer!